Gary-FullStack/CapStone-FSDI/README.md

 San Diego Global Knowledge University, Full Stack course.

-Full Stack CAPSTONE project, Cohort 34, 2023.
+Full Stack CAPSTONE project, Cohort 34, Winter-2022 to Summer-2023.

 Project began on May 2, 2023 and will be completed on TBD.